HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing B.S degree in the Department of Electronic Science & Techonology, Tongji University in Shanghai, China.
+And I am eagerly looking for a Ph.D position in 2021 fall.

 My research interet falls on Computational Electromagnetic, Antenna, Microwave Engineering and RF Circuits.